fusionfoto/ss-utilization/README.md

 ## Installation

-`ss-utilization` is distributed as a Python Wheel.
-You can install this on your system or create a virtualenv and install in there (recommended).
+`ss-utilization` is distributed as a Python Wheel and a Docker Image.
+ You can install the package directly on your system, create a virtualenv and install in there, or use Docker to run the program.

 ### Standard Install